 Not only a SEC and Alabama alum, Spangler is no stranger to the Sunshine State having spent several years at Florida State University, prior to his stint at VMI, where he received a master’s degree in Sports Administration while coaching the FSU cross country and track teams.
 During his time at Florida State, he helped develop 13 NCAA All-South Region performers, had three NCAA individual cross country qualifiers, ten All-ACC track and field athletes and two athletes qualify for the World Junior Track and Field Championships.
 Spangler also coached a pair of distance All-Americans.

-Most recently at VMI, Spangler produced two team conference runner-up squads, including the 2009 women's team, a performance that marked that squad's best finish ever.
+Spangler produced two team conference runner-up squads at VMI, including the 2009 women's team, a performance that marked that squad's best finish ever.
 The men's team saw its first two regional rankings under Spangler’s leadership (2005, 2009), while the Keydet women won three straight Big South Freshman of the Year honors, a run continued by Emily Dinning in 2011.

 On the track, Spangler helped lead four distance athletes to the NCAA Championships, as Cowart accomplished the feat in 2009, earning All-America honors in the steeplechase, while Kitur did so three times, the most recent in 2011.
 Cowart went on to qualify for two USATF Championships, and competed in the Pan American Games, finishing a staggering fourth place.
-This past track season, Kitur again advanced to NCAAs, while freshman Cabell Willis qualified for the USATF Junior National Championships.
+In 2011, Kitur again advanced to NCAAs, while freshman Cabell Willis qualified for the USATF Junior National Championships.

 Throughout his tenure in Lexington, Va., the track and cross country teams shattered 21 distance records combined, while Spangler’s athletes earned five Big South Conference Scholar-Athlete of the Year awards.
 He coached four NCAA Regional qualifiers, the women's cross country program's first conference runner and Freshman of the Year selection (both in 2009) and even a Rhodes Scholarship recipient.
 The women's cross country team was additionally honored with USTFCCCA All-Academic honors in 2010 and 2011.